Syncfusion AI Assistant

 Content Security Policy in Vue PDF Viewer

-Content Security Policy (CSP) is a security feature implemented by web browsers that helps to protect against attacks such as cross-site scripting (XSS) and data injection.
-It limits the sources from which content can be loaded on a web page.
+Content Security Policy (CSP) is a security feature implemented by web browsers that helps protect against attacks such as cross-site scripting (XSS) and data injection.
+It restricts the sources from which content can be loaded on a web page.

-To enable strict Content Security Policy (CSP), certain browser features are disabled by default.
-In order to use Syncfusion PDF Viewer control with strict CSP mode, it is essential to include following directives in the CSP meta tag.
+When enabling strict Content Security Policy (CSP), certain browser features are disabled by default for enhanced security.
+To use the Syncfusion PDF Viewer control in strict CSP mode, specific directives must be configured in the CSP meta tag to allow the control’s necessary resources.

 <meta http-equiv="Content-Security-Policy" content="default-src 'self';